Pappardelle with slow braised pork and fennel

 -

 4.Add pappardelle and reserved pasta water to the ragu and gently toss to coat.
 Season.
-Serve dusted with freshly grated pecorino and the reserved fennel fronds.
+Serve dusted with freshly grated pecorino and top with reserved fennel fronds.

 Reviews